SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 # Attach Styles To Referenced Elements

-Inject the referenced element and change its background color as it is shown in the example below.
+Inject the referenced element and change its background color as in the example below.

 ```js
 export class HighlightDirective implements OnInit {